Xela3026/yabbr-docs/docs/channels/virtual-numbers.md

 <CustomisableImage src="/img/vn-sms-forward-menu.png" alt="VN New SMS Forwarder Menu" width="400" />

-There are three types of locations you can forward a message to: Email, HTTP (API endpoint), SMS, and Yabbr Chat.
+There are three types of locations you can forward a message to: Email, HTTP (API endpoint), SMS, and <BrandName/> Chat.
 The first step in configuring the message forwarding is selecting one of these three options in the 'Type' drop-down menu.
 Each one of these forwarding types will have different customisations and configurations.

 ##### Email